Malaysia Airlines says requested higher flight plan

+March 20 Asset manager Alcentra Group said Hiram Hamilton, the head of its structured credit unit, would relocate to New York to bolster the firm's U.S. operations.

-KUALA LUMPUR Malaysia Airlines filed a flight plan requesting to fly at 35,000 feet throughout Ukraine airspace but was instructed by Ukraine air traffic control to fly at 33,000 feet upon entry, it said in a statement late on Friday.
+KUALA LUMPUR, July 18 Malaysia Airlines filed a flight plan requesting to fly at 35,000 feet throughout Ukraine airspace but was instructed by Ukraine air traffic control to fly at 33,000 feet upon entry, it said in a statement late on Friday.

 "MH17 filed a flight plan requesting to fly at 35,000 feet throughout Ukrainian airspace.
 This is close to the 'optimum' altitude," the airline said.